sanduluca/i18n-google-sheets-importer/README.md

 <img width="462" alt="Screen Shot 2019-12-20 at 00 56 23" src="https://user-images.githubusercontent.com/9952229/71218899-927f3a00-22c3-11ea-962b-2e8e53199579.png">

 Generate `credentials.json` file to access the Google Sheets API by following Step 1 from [this guide](https://developers.google.com/sheets/api/quickstart/nodejs).
+Or you can create an API key following [this quide](https://cloud.google.com/docs/authentication/api-keys?hl=en&visit_id=638784454066444186-4176495997&rd=1#create)

 Run the following command from the folder where `credentials.json` file is located: